NotAwar/Mobius/server/mdm/nanomdm/docs/quickstart.md

 This indiciates the full command->push->client check-in round trips all worked successfully.

-## Setup a more production-ready service!
+## Setup a more production-ready service

 Great!
 You've verified the basics of getting NanoMDM going!
 Now you can move on to setting up a more production-ready service for actual real enrollments.
 This might include things like:

-* A proper URL/domain name.
+- A proper URL/domain name.
-* A proper TLS certificate (possibly using Let's Encrypt, even).
+- A proper TLS certificate (possibly using Let's Encrypt, even).
-* A proper reverse-proxy/load balancer (Nginx, HAProxy, Apache, etc.)
+- A proper reverse-proxy/load balancer (Nginx, HAProxy, Apache, etc.)
-* A proper deployment, perhaps in a container environment like Docker, Kubernetes, etc. or even just running as a service with systemctl.
+- A proper deployment, perhaps in a container environment like Docker, Kubernetes, etc. or even just running as a service with systemctl.
-* More advanced configuration of NanoMDM including backend storage options, etc.
+- More advanced configuration of NanoMDM including backend storage options, etc.